maar-ten/pong-online/README.md

 Pong
 ===

-Pong is a classic video game created in the 70s by Atari.
+Pong is a classic video game created in the 70s by [Atari](https://en.wikipedia.org/wiki/Pong).
 I recreated it as the final project for the CS50 computer science course that I did in 2020.

-The goal of the project is to create the game in such a way that you can play it online against opponents.
+The goal of this project is to create the game in such a way that you can play it online against opponents.

 To help with the development of the game I used a JavaScript game library called [Phaser3](https://phaser.io/).